Jtachan/PyBaseExtended/docs/colors.md

-# PyBase-Ext: Colors
+# PyBackport: Colors

-`pybase_ext.colors` allows easy import and use color codes, commonly used in computer vision applications.
+`py_back.colors` allows easy import and use color codes, commonly used in computer vision applications.

 The following are the supported classes:
 * _RGB_: Contains red-green-blue color codes as tuples of three ints.